ash-project/ash/documentation/topics/aggregates.md

 end
 ```

+The available aggregate types are:

+- `count` - counts related items meeting the criteria
+- `first` - gets the first related value matching the criteria.
+Must specify the `field` to get.
+- `sum` - sums the related items meeting the criteria.
+Must specify the `field` to sum.
+- `list` - lists the related values.
+Must specify the `field` to list.

-See the documentation for the aggregates section in `Ash.Resource.Dsl` for more information.
+See the docs on {{link:ash:dsl:aggregates/aggregate}} for more information.

 The aggregates declared on a resource allow for declaring a set of named aggregates that can be used by extensions.

-They can also be loaded in the query using `Ash.Query.load/2`, or after the fact using `c:Ash.Api.load/3`.
+As an escape hatch, they can also be loaded in the query using `Ash.Query.load/2`, or after the fact using `c:Ash.Api.load/3`.
 Aggregates declared on the resource will be keys in the resource's struct.

 ## Custom aggregates in the query